gboeing/ppd430/assessments/group-exercises.md

+Remember that, per the syllabus, any accommodations or extensions to the class-wide policies require an official OSAS letter.

 # Group Exercise 1: Collecting Data

 See the schedule in the syllabus for all assignment due dates and expectations.
 Group exercises need only one submission per group, so nominate a single submitter to submit on behalf of the whole group.
 You will be graded on your adherence to *all* the instructions.
 Please read the instructions carefully.